 Help survivors recover after devastating Typhoon Haiyan.
 Bring innovative financial products to low-income families once considered “unbankable.”

-Typhoon Haiyan left a massive trail of devastation across the island nation last November.
+Typhoon Haiyan left a massive trail of devastation across the island nation in November 2013.
 Thousands of people were killed and and four million people displaced.
-In all, more than 16 million people have been affected by one of the strongest storms in recorded history.
+In all, more than 16 million people were affected by what was one of the strongest storms in recorded history.

 The Philippines is hit by as many as 20 typhoons a year, but none has ever been as strong as Haiyan (known locally as Typhoon Yolanda).
-Nearly 30% of the country's population lives in poverty, with little or no resources to protect themselves and rebuild from a disaster of this magnitude.
+Around 25 percent of the country's population lives in poverty, with little or no resources to protect themselves and rebuild from a disaster of this magnitude.

 - Emergency response: Rushed lifesaving food, critical supplies and support to isolated islands in the immediate aftermath of the storm.